Pion’s Interstellar Drive

 Much like a modern solid state drive, the Interstellar Drive had no moving parts.
 It provided non-volatile data storage at speeds far greater than a hard drive (then commonly known as a Winchester drive) or a floppy drive.
 Advertisements described the Interstellar Drive as providing “five to fifty times faster performance than floppy disks and Winchester drives.”

 Most modern solid-state drives use flash memory for non-volatile storage.
-The Interstellar Drive didn’t use flash memory, which has only just been invented and wouldn’t become common for a decade.
-It also didn’t use bubble memory, another contemporary type of non-volatile storage.
+The Interstellar Drive didn’t use flash memory, which had only recently been invented and wouldn’t become common for a decade.
+It also didn’t use bubble memory, which was another contemporary type of non-volatile storage.
 Instead, it used the same dynamic memory that was being used in computers to provide very fast data access.

-Because the Interstellar Drive was a separate unit, its power supply could remain turned on even when the computer it was connected to was turned off.
+Because the Interstellar Drive was a separate unit from the computer, its power supply could remain turned on even when the computer it was connected to was turned off.
 This was important because dynamic memory requires power to keep its data.
 To guard against data loss, the Interstellar Drive included a battery backup.
 The battery could preserve the memory contents for up to thirty minutes without power.

 The base $1,095.00 version of the Interstellar Drive came with 256K of memory.
 Additional 256K add-ons cost $595.00.
 A fully expanded Interstellar Drive supported 1 megabyte (and would have cost $2,880.002).

 These high prices relegated solid state drives such as the Interstellar Drive to niche applications where performance was very important.
 Pion Inc. described the Interstellar Drive as being “designed with second-generation high-density 64K DRAM technology to provide fast mass storage that speeds up any scientific, educational, or business program requiring disk access.”